Rohit ton gives India edge on England

 After he was missed by Burns on Friday evening on six, the same man put down a diving one-handed chance at second slip off Robinson when Rohit was on 31.

 Reprieved, Rohit moved to his slowest half-century in Test cricket, from 145 balls with only two fours.
-Though his defence remained solid, he needed only another 59 deliveries to go to 100, bringing up the milestone with a majestic six over long-on off Moeen Ali.
+Though his defence remained solid, he needed just another 59 deliveries to go to 100, bringing up the milestone with a majestic six over long-on off Moeen Ali.

 Pujara painfully rolled his ankle early in his innings, yet played with uncharacteristic fluency, especially on the cut.